ingnavas/ingnavas/README.md

 ### 📊 Data Acquisition Expertise

-I have hands-on experience designing and implementing data acquisition systems for a wide range of physical variables, including all common measurements in industrial environments such as Pressure, Temperature, pH, RPM, Dissolved Oxygen, and Turbidity.
+I have hands-on experience designing and implementing data acquisition systems for a wide range of physical variables, including all common measurements in industrial environments such as Pressure, Temperature, pH, RPM, Dissolved Oxygen, and Turbidity, among others.

 Additionally, I have some hands-on experience in image analysis for laboratory applications.